agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-02-rosetta-stones-and-mazes-maze-design.md

 #### One Array One Maze

-Because the maze conceptually represents a grid it might be tempting to create a multi-dimensional array.
+Because the maze conceptually represents a grid it might be tempting to create a multidimensional array.

 ```rust
 pub struct Maze {